 Enduring Impact on Global Politics

 Today, maps continue to shape global politics in ways both overt and subtle.
-Digital maps from platforms like Google Maps and Apple Maps have become essential tools for navigation, but they also raise new geopolitical questions.
-For example, Google Maps has been criticized for displaying disputed borders in a way that favors one country over another.
-In India, Google was forced to label certain regions according to Indian law, effectively embedding state narratives into the app.
-Similarly, in Crimea, Google Maps shows the peninsula as part of Russia, reflecting the contested annexation.
+Digital maps from platforms like Google Maps and Apple Maps have become essential tools for navigation, yet they also raise new geopolitical questions about sovereignty and representation.
+For example, Google Maps has faced criticism for displaying disputed borders differently depending on the user’s location, effectively endorsing particular national narratives.
+In India, Google was compelled to label certain contentious regions according to Indian law, embedding state narratives into a global platform.
+Similarly, in Crimea, Google Maps shows the peninsula as part of Russia, reflecting the contested annexation and highlighting the political sensitivity of digital cartography.

-The rise of Geographic Information Systems (GIS) has democratized mapmaking, allowing anyone with data to create sophisticated maps.
-Yet this also means that maps can be used for surveillance, targeted advertising, and even military targeting.
-The concept of “cartographic ethics” has emerged as scholars and practitioners grapple with maps’ potential for harm.
-For example, detailed maps of indigenous lands, when published online, can expose sacred sites to exploitation or vandalism.
+The rise of Geographic Information Systems (GIS) has democratized mapmaking, allowing anyone with data access to create sophisticated maps for diverse purposes.
+Yet this democratization also means that maps can be used for surveillance, targeted advertising, and even military targeting.
+The concept of “cartographic ethics” has emerged as scholars and practitioners grapple with the potential harms and responsibilities tied to mapping.
+For example, publishing detailed maps of indigenous lands online can expose sacred sites to exploitation or vandalism, raising urgent questions about consent, privacy, and cultural preservation.

 International Law and Cartography